BotThunder501/Project-3/README.md

 ### Content

 - Instructions on how to use the django, bootstrap, postgressql and react were taken from [W3Schools](https://www.w3schools.com/)
-- A guide on how to build a task manangement app were taken form [Geeks for Geeks](https://www.geeksforgeeks.org/create-task-management-system-using-django/)
+- A guide on how to build a task management app were taken form [Geeks for Geeks](https://www.geeksforgeeks.org/create-task-management-system-using-django/)